 Urbana has retained Caldwell Investment Management Ltd. (the "Investment Manager") to manage its portfolio assets as described below in accordance with the investment objective of Urbana as from time to time disclosed by Urbana in its continuous disclosure filings, pursuant to an investment management and advisory agreement made between Urbana and the Investment Manager dated December 6, 2019 and as amended on April 1, 2021 (the "IMA Agreement").
-The Board has determined that the Corporation's objectives and strategies are to seek out, and invest in, private investment opportunities for capital appreciation and to invest in publicly traded securities to provide growth, income and liquidity.
+The Board has determined that the Corporation's strategy is to seek out, and invest in, private investment opportunities for capital appreciation and invest in publicly traded securities to provide growth, income and liquidity.

-The Investment Manager is a wholly-owned subsidiary of Caldwell Financial Ltd. ("CFL"), a company controlled by Thomas S. Caldwell, a principal holder of Urbana's Common Shares (see above under the heading "Voting Shares and Principal Holders of Voting Shares").
+The Investment Manager is a wholly-owned subsidiary of Caldwell Financial Ltd. ("CFL"), a company controlled by Thomas S. Caldwell, a principal holder of Urbana's Common Shares (see above under the heading "Voting Shares and Principal Holder of Voting Shares").
 The Investment Manager and its affiliates provide full service investment management and advisory services to financial institutions, public and private pension funds, endowment funds, foundations and private family accounts.
 The Investment Manager is also the manager of (i) the Caldwell Mutual Funds, a group of open-end multi-series unit trusts marketed separately from other funds managed by the Investment Manager and (ii) Caldwell Growth Opportunities Fund, an open-end unit trust offered on a private placement basis.

 Pursuant to the IMA Agreement, the Investment Manager manages the investments of the Corporation with complete discretion and is authorized with respect to managing the Corporation's investments to invest, reinvest, maintain in cash or cash equivalents, acquire, dispose of and otherwise manage, all or any part of the assets of the Corporation in accordance with its investment objectives and strategies.
 The IMA Agreement provides that the Investment Manager is entitled to a fee equal to 2.0% per annum of the market value of the Corporation's investment portfolio (the "IM Fee"), and, with the exception of normal course issuer bid purchases, the Investment Manager will pay a fee to Caldwell Securities Ltd. ("CSL") to cover all charges for brokerage, trade execution and other necessary investment-related services rendered directly or indirectly for the benefit of the Corporation by CSL.
-The IM Fee is accrued daily and paid monthly (prior to April 1, 2021, quarterly) in arrears.
-For the year ended December 31, 2021, the Investment Manager earned \$6,955,664 (HST inclusive) of investment management fees from Urbana.
-From the beginning of the current financial year to the Record Date, the Investment Manager has earned IM Fees of \$2,303,664 (HST inclusive) from Urbana.
+The IM Fee is accrued daily and paid monthly in arrears.
+Urbana paid a 0.95% per annum management fee on its investment in Caldwell-Lazard CorePlus Infrastructure Fund ("CLCIF") pursuant to an agreement dated June 28, 2023 between Urbana and the Investment Manager, instead of the 2.0% per annum management fee paid to the Investment Manager, as described above, until Urbana redeemed the balance of its holdings of CLCIF on July 8, 2024.
+For the year ended December 31, 2024, the Investment Manager earned \$11,109,379 (HST inclusive) of investment management fees from Urbana.
+From the beginning of the current financial year to the Record Date, the Investment Manager has earned IM Fees of \$3,661,594 (HST inclusive) from Urbana.
 The IMA Agreement further provides that in the event that a material conflict of interest arises in connection with the provision of services to the Corporation that is not already addressed in the IMA Agreement, the Investment Manager shall disclose it to the Corporation which in consultation with the Corporation's independent directors will resolve the conflict disclosed by the Investment Manager on a basis satisfactory to such directors.